-A domestic violence survivor and divorcee needs to rebuild her credit life, too
+A disabled domestic violence survivor and divorcee not only needs to rebuild her life, but also her credit.

 Dear To Her Credit,

 I am a survivor of domestic violence, and I am disabled as a result.
 I have not had a credit card in close to six years.

 My credit report has but one negative account, and it is for a vehicle that my ex-husband was court-ordered to pay.
 He refuses to follow the order, and this has been left on one of the big three credit reporting agencies.

 I would like to get a credit card to build up my credit a little at a time, but I do not know what to look for or be wary of.
 Would you be kind enough to offer some advice?
 Thank you from all survivors!

 Much has been written about how to build up your credit from scratch.
 Getting started can be scary, however, when you’ve been through so much already.
 Perhaps hearing from a fellow survivor of domestic violence will help.

 Even with the harshest possible negative marks on her credit score, Campbell rebuilt her credit and her financial life.

 You need to do these three things to get your finances back on track: